“Trainers are born, not made”

 This blog relates to the unit TAEDEL401 Plan, organise and deliver group-based learning from the course TAE40116 Certificate IV in Training and Assessment.

 Can we really teach just anybody to be a trainer?
 Can we teach just anybody to be a concert pianist?
-We can all agree that it takes a special talent and passion to be a concert pianist.
-The same applies to being a trainer.
+We can all agree that it

-Attributes of a great trainer include passion, kindness, patience, comprehensive knowledge of the topic and most importantly a constant reflection on their own experiences as a learner.
+• Attributes of a great trainer include passion, kindness, patience, comprehensive knowledge of the topic and most importantly a constant reflection on their own experiences as a learner.

-For me personally, I believe age and experience are what has given me the skills to be able to teach.
+• For me personally, I believe age and experience are what has given me the skills to be able to teach.

-Hi , passion, commitment, critical thinking, continuous growth and emotional intelligence, and the ability to create inclusivity and psychological safety are all essential parts of being successful in group training.
+• Hi , passion, commitment, critical thinking, continuous growth and emotional intelligence, and the ability to create inclusivity and psychological safety are all essential parts of being successful in group training.
 I believe anyone who wants to develop as a trainer has the ability professionally and personally.
 And we ourselves will always be eternal students.

-I do believe that hard work and most of all passion are important attributes of a successful trainer.
+• I do believe that hard work and most of all passion are important attributes of a successful trainer.
 Although, I disagree that we are ‘born’ to be trainers.
 I do not believe that we should ‘gatekeep’ the profession of the trainer.
 Just as we need to promote and celebrate the diversity of our learners, we also need to do the same with trainers, as long as they are passionate about what they are training.

-Scott M says
+• Scott M

 I wouldnt go as far as saying you need to be born into it.
 But I certainly agree that passion and an enquiring mind are essential ingredients.
 The energy from a trainer, either positive or negative will be picked up on by all attending the course.
 Their displayed competence, willingness to impart further information, go above and beyond to answer questions in detail and engage with students will form a large part if not the largest part of why the course was either successful or not.
 I believe you can train a trainer, but whether they end up a good one will depend on skills, knowledge and above all, attitude.

-Darren Mumford says
+• Darren Mumford

 I agree to a certain extent, passion is essential for the delivery of engaging, meaningful training.
 However, I’m not certain everyone is born with the gift to train and this is something that can develop over time.
 I would suggest that I’m a good case for this point.